Upper Mustang 4,200m

 Included

-• Airport pick up & drop off by private vehicle.
+• All airport pick up & drop off by private vehicle.

 • An experienced government license holder guide from Kathmandu to Kathmandu.